 |Hair care & body products||$35k||$17k|

-Women typically earn 78% of what men do, although once you adjust for education, qualification, experience, level of risk, and other factors, the figure is closer to 94%, meaning women tend to earn around 6% less than men due to differences in negotiation style and in some cases, discrimination.
-(Although some reports suggest this is much more relevant for those above 40 than for those of us below)
+Women typically earn 78% of what men do.
+But once you adjust for education, qualification, experience, level of risk, and other factors, the figure is closer to 94%.
+This means women tend to earn around 6% less than men due to differences in negotiation style and in some cases, discrimination.
+(Although some reports suggest this is much more relevant for those above 40 than for those of us below).

-So while the gender pay gap might not be as significant as it sometimes sounds (although the gap between how much effort men and women typically devote to child and elder care, housework, and other duties which often reduce women’s ability to engage in paid work is substantial – especially again for those who married in the 70s or 80s as compared to the 2000s), over time, it adds up to quite a lot.
+Of course, it’s important to recognise that the gap between how much effort men and women typically devote to child and elder care, housework, and other duties which often reduce women’s ability to engage in paid work is substantial.
+Especially, again, for those who married in the 70s or 80s as compared to the 2000s.
+But even if we consider the 6% difference a younger woman might experience, it adds up to quite a lot.

 Imagine that sum invested